jalonso-csic/broccoli-uv-vis-nir-chemometrics/README.md

 ## Citation

-If you use this repository, please cite the associated manuscript and the corresponding repository release record, if available.
+If you use this repository, please cite the associated manuscript and the Zenodo record:

+Alonso, J. *broccoli-uv-vis-nir-chemometrics: Reproducible MATLAB pipelines for UV-VIS-NIR spectroscopy in broccoli by-products*.
+Zenodo. https://doi.org/10.5281/zenodo.17543067

 ## Contact